camunda/camunda-docs-static/get-started/content/quick-start/user-task.md

 {{< img src="../img/start-form-generic.png" >}}

 The generic form can be used whenever you have not added a dedicated form for a User Task or a Start Event.
-Click on the *Add a variable* button to get a new row.
+Click on the *Add a variable* button to create a new row.
 Fill in the form as shown in the screenshot.
 When you are done, click *Start*.

-Now you see the *Approve Payment* task in your Tasklist.
+You should now see the *Approve Payment* task in your Tasklist.
 Select the task and click on the *Diagram* tab.
-This displays the process diagram highlighting the User Task that is waiting for you to work on it.
+This displays the process diagram highlighting the User Task that's waiting to be worked on.

 {{< img src="../img/diagram.png" >}}

 To work on the task, select the *Form* tab.
-Because we have defined the variables in the Form Tab in the Camunda Modeler, the Tasklist has automatically generated form fields for us.
+Because we defined the variables in the Form Tab in the Camunda Modeler, the Tasklist has automatically generated form fields for us.

 {{< img src="../img/task-form-generated.png" >}}

 {{< note title="Next Step" class="info" >}}
-Now we should make the process more dynamic and only show a User Task in certain situations.
+Next, we'll make the process more dynamic and only show a User Task in certain situations.
 Let's have a look how you can [add Gateways to your Process](/get-started/quick-start/gateway/).
 {{< /note >}}

 {{< get-tag repo="camunda-get-started-quickstart" tag="Step-3" >}}